-A Registered Shareholder who is unable to attend the Meeting in person is requested to complete and sign the enclosed form of proxy and to deliver it to Computershare Investor Services Inc. (i) by mail or hand delivery to Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, or (ii) by facsimile to 416-263-9524 or 1-866-249-7775.
-A Registered Shareholder may also vote using the internet at www.investorvote.com or telephone at 1-866-732-8683.
-In order to be valid and acted upon at the Meeting, the form of proxy must be received no later than 5:00 p.m. (eastern time) on August 9, 2018 or be deposited with the Secretary of the Corporation before the commencement of the Meeting or any adjournment thereof.
+In addition to voting (in person or online) at the Meeting, a Registered Shareholder may vote by mail by completing and signing the enclosed form of proxy and by delivering it to Computershare Investor Services Inc. (i) by mail or hand delivery to Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, or (ii) by facsimile to 416-263-9524 or 1-866-249-7775.
+A Registered Shareholder may also vote using the internet at www.investorvote.com or by telephone at 1-866-732-8683.
+In order to be valid and acted upon at the Meeting, the form of proxy must be received no later than 10:00 a.m. (eastern time) on September 14, 2020 or be deposited with the Corporate Secretary of the Corporation before the commencement of the Meeting or any adjournment thereof.
+In addition to the foregoing, a Registered Shareholder appointing himself, herself or a third party to represent him or her at the Meeting must also register such proxyholder in accordance with the procedures described in section "Virtual Meeting - Registration of Proxyholders" below.